pandosme/timelapse-server/README.md

 Timelapse-Server
 ================
 The [Timelapse ACAP](https://pandosme.github.io/acap/2020/01/01/timelapse.html) makes it easy to create timelapse videos using Axis camera.
-A server-based solution may be better solution if you have many cameras .
+A server-based solution may be a more suitable solution if you want a centralized interface for multiple cameras.
 The timelapse-server collects images from Axis cameras and stores them in directories so user can generate and play MP4 video at configurable frame rates.
+The Timelapse-server does not need any ACAP installed on the device.

 Common use cases:
 * Construction site progress.
 Typically capturing one image every day at sun noon.